tag1consulting/puppet-yumrepos/README.md

 General Information
 -------------------
 RPM GPG keys are installed and enabled for repos where available.

-Will be moving these to parameterized classes to allow easy override of baseurl and potentially other settings.
+Most settings are in parameters (defaults included via params.pp) so that things can be easily overridden from calling classes, Hiera, etc.

 Requirements